Z323323/From-Fermat-to-the-group-theory/README.md

   $zk \equiv 1 \mod p$

-  proving that every element of $Z_{p}^{*}$ has an inverse.<br>
-  Now the real question is about uniqueness: we can reuse the almighty 'cancellation law' and state that if
+  proving that every element of $Z_{p}^{*}$ has an inverse.
+Now the real question is about uniqueness.
+We can reuse the almighty 'cancellation law' and state that if

   $z_{1}k_{1} \equiv z_{2}k_{1} \mod p$

   is true, then $z_{1}, z_{2}$ should be the same number since $z_{1}, z_{2} < p$ and $k_{1} < p$ (this means it's coprime, otherwise we couldn't use the law).
 Since the hypothesis is that they are not the same number $k_{1_{1}}, k_{1_{2}}$ are forced to be different.
-This proves the uniqueness of the inverses and one part of the Wilson's Theorem since this proof was requested to complete the proof.<br>
+This proves the uniqueness of the inverses and one part of the Wilson's Theorem since this proof was requested to complete the proof.

   This whole reasoning is easily iterable for $Z_{\phi(n)}^{\ast}$, proving that every element of $Z_{\phi(n)}^{\ast}$ also has an inverse which is unique.

 </p>